 Additional information about PoP and the TTU Addiction Prevention and Support Coalition can be found here:

 ABOUT THE COURSE

 The course is completely online and free-of-charge.
-It consists of six modules, five brief quizzes, and an exit survey.
+It consists of seven modules, six brief quizzes, and an exit survey.
 The modules are as follows:

-Module One: Video Lecture: Introduction & Overview of Abuse & Misuse of Controlled Substances of Prescribed to Animals (Dr. Meggan Graves & Mr. Bill Gibson)
+Module One: Introduction & Overview of Abuse & Misuse of Controlled Substances of Prescribed to Animals (Dr. Meggan Graves & Mr. Bill Gibson)

 Module Two: Video Lecture: Research on Prescription Diversion in Veterinary Medicine (Dr. Steven Seiler)

-Module Three: Video Lecture: : Overview of Prescription Reporting Requirements for Veterinarians & Ethical Challenges (Dr. Steven Seiler)
+Module Three: Overview of Prescription Reporting Requirements for Veterinarians & Ethical Challenges (Dr. Steven Seiler)

-Module Four: Video Lecture: Understanding Drug Abuse & Addiction (Dr. Mark Loftis)
+Module Four: Understanding Drug Abuse & Addiction (Dr. Mark Loftis)

 Module Five: Opioid Epidemic, Overdoses, & Overdose Reversal (Ms. Suzanne Angel)

-Module Six: Conclusion (Dr. Meggan Graves & Mr. Bill Gibson)
+Module Seven: Conclusion (Dr. Meggan Graves & Mr. Bill Gibson)